Emulsification, Dispersion, Agglomeration

 Dispersion

 A mixture of two phases that are neither soluble in each other nor do react with one another is called dispersion.
-In an dispersion process one of the phases is divided in small entities.
+In a dispersion process one of the phases is divided into small entities.
 This phase is named disperse phase.
-The second phase is called continous phase.
+The second phase is called continuous phase.

 Agglomeration

-In some processes such as the production of instant coffee it is required to obtain a disperse system with precisely defined particle sizes.
-This can be achieved by the combination of severaly small entities into a large one.
+In some processes, such as the production of instant coffee, it is required to obtain a disperse system with precisely defined particle sizes.
+This can be achieved by the combination of severally small entities into a large one.
 In this case it is called agglomeration.
 This applies to particles (solid), drops (liquid) or bubbles (gas).

 Rotor-Stator-Mixer